 Louisiana’s prime location in the South means the weather can be hot and humid, but plenty of places around town provide a refreshing splash of fun.
-And even through Lafayette’s balmy winters, families can dive right into swimming pools and splash pads open year-round.
+And even though Lafayette’s balmy winters, families can dive right into swimming pools and splash pads open year-round.

 Toddlers to tweens can’t resist a splash pad, and Acadiana has some super-cool spots for getting soaked—not to mention, most are free!
 After a morning exploring Downtown Lafayette's attractions, head to Parc Sans Souci’s splash pad, which is open all year.
-While you’re there, be sure to get your picture made at the iconic Lafayette sign.
+While you’re there, be sure to get your picture made at the iconic Lafayette sign. *Note: As

 Image courtesy of Developing Lafayette

 Near the University of Louisiana’s campus is Lafayette’s largest park.
 Girard Park is home to multiple play structures, sports courts, and a duck pond, along with a splash pad that’s popular with the locals.
 The splash pad operates in the spring, summer, and fall.

 Image courtesy of Facebook.com/ParcLafayette/

 At Parc Lafayette, in the area’s upscale shopping district, families can shop, dine then play on the playground underneath regal white columns.
 The splash pad is open daily in the spring, summer, and fall.